okeefem2/herwaldt-calculator/README.md

 ## Contribution Guidelines For Forked Repo

 When working off a forked version of the main repository, it is important to keep your forks master branch up to date with the original repository master branch.

+In order to sync the fork master branch to make sure you have the most up to date code, first configure your upstream remote repository for your fork https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork.

+`git remote add upstream https://github.com/okeefem2/herwaldt-calculator.git`

-In order to sync the fork master branch to make sure you have the most up to date code, follow the guidelines here https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork, make sure you do this whenever you create a new branch, and whenever you go to push your branch to the remote in order to ensure your code is up to date.
+Then follow the guidelines here https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork, make sure you do this whenever you create a new branch, and whenever you go to push your branch to the remote in order to ensure your code is up to date.

 To make a change, create a new branch with the naming scheme of `{feature | fix | task}/{issue#s}_short-description` for example if you are adding a new piece of functionality for issues 1, 2 and 3 make a branch named `feature/1-2-3_Adding-multiply-divide-and-delete` Try as much as possible to limit one issue per pull request though as this will make testing and review easier.